lionitesh10/VideoStore/readme.md

     On Get Request on:: http://127.0.0.1:5000/uploadingLists
         --- Just after you request upload post file keep on checking this get request on next tab

+#### Get All the Videos Details on the Server
+    On Get Request on:: http://127.0.0.1:5000/allVideos/

 ### Filter API (Filter Videos according to Uploaded Date or Size Range) :
     On Get Request with Arguments on::
         --- For Date Format (YYYY-MM-DD)